straz/artificialtrust/_definitions/teach.md

 {% include twocol.html left=leftmd right=rightmd topmargin=false %}

 {% capture left3 %}
 A neural net AI learns nothing useful from a single example.
 In order to learn anything, a large data set with many examples are needed.

-One neural net AI cannot teach another neural net anything.
-Transferring part of the network is not useful.
-Between neural nets, knowledge can only be transferred by copying the entire neural net, making a clone.
-The replicas perform essentially the same as the original.

 {% endcapture %}

 {% capture right3 %}
 A semantic net is teachable.
-It can be improved by adding new knowledge, one piece at a time.
+It can be extended by adding new knowledge, one piece at a time.

-Any amount of knowledge can be transferred from one semantic net to another; this can be a single fact or a complete copy of the entire knowledge base.
-Where the two differ, they can disagree about some of the facts and also agree about others.

 {% endcapture %}